Vader-7/RegistAPP/README.md

 <p align="center" >
     <samp>
-     App I made with <a href="https://ionicframework.com" target="_blank">IONIC</a> and <a href="https://angular.io" target="_blank">Angular</a>.
+     Minimal app I made with <a href="https://ionicframework.com" target="_blank">IONIC</a> and <a href="https://angular.io" target="_blank">Angular</a>.
 The app is to mark attendance in a university, it has a login and register system, and a QR scanner to mark attendance of the student.
     </samp>
 </p>
 &nbsp;